iamabhas/fullstack_projects/workoutTrackerApp/README.md

-# JWT Authentication with React and Node
+# Workout Tracker
-This projects show cases user authentication using jwt , how access tokens are used to authorize user ,authenticate api and how refresh tokens are used when access tokens are expired
+This projects show cases a system which lets user add sessions of different types and add workouts with sets and reps .
+It also uses jwt for authetication

 ## How to Run the Project